Bit Efficient Toeplitz Covariance Estimation: Non-asymptotic Performance Analysis of

 \end{lemma}

-Lemma~\ref{BoundForToep} provides a bound for the operator norm of a Toeplitz matrix by introducing the function $L_{\boldsymbol{e}}(x)$.
-Consequently, it allows the operator norm for $T - \hat{T}$ to be transformed into the problem of analyzing the supremum of $L_{\boldsymbol{e}}(x)$.
-Based on Lemma~\ref{BoundForToep}, we can derive the following theorem.
+Lemma~\ref{Lemma_toeplitz_operator_norm_symbol} establishes a bound on the operator norm of a Toeplitz matrix via the spectral density function $L_{\boldsymbol{e}}(x)$.
+This formulation reduces the task of bounding $T - \hat{T}$ to analyzing the supremum of $L_{\boldsymbol{e}}(x)$.
+Building on this lemma, we obtain the following theorem.